St. Mary's Cathedral, Sandakan: Postwar revival

 The period after the Second World War belongs, however, to Rev. Fr.
 Anthony Mulders, who oversaw the difficult process of reconstruction after the devastation of the War.
 Mulders arrived in Sandakan in 1952, and wasted no time in rebuilding both the primary and secondary school buildings.
 He then began to bulldoze the hill to level a site for a permanent church.
 This led to serious erosion, but after that problem was solved, St. Mary's Church was finally constructed, opened, and solemnly consecrated in 1961 by the Rt.
 Rev. Bishop James Buis, the Vicar Apostolic of Jesselton.
 Fr.
 Mulders transformed the mission compound beyond recognition, making it one of the finest sites in Sandakan.
 A rectory was built in 1967 for the priests, who had been staying in the schools.
 The next development was the building of St. Joseph's Church, supervised by Rev. Fr.
 Francis van den Schoor.
 It was completed and blessed in 1971.

 As the schools and church flourished, six to seven priests were sent to Sandakan to teach in the schools and to minister to the parishioners.
 This has resulted in a fast growth rate in conversion.
 However, hard times came in the 1970s as a new immigration policy required most of the foreign priests to depart from Sabah, leaving Sandakan with only one priest.
 Eventually, Fr. van den Schoor the parish priest was also ordered to leave.

 In April 1972, Rev. Fr.
 Thomas Sham became the parish priest.
 Apart from carrying out his priestly duties, he set up the Catholic Women's League and the Parish Council.
 He also built a fence around the church compound, put up a Shrine to Our Lady, and built a parish hall behind the church (present-day Catechetical Room).

 Spiritual renewal

 Rev. Fr.
 John Lee, later Archbishop of Kota Kinabalu, replaced Fr.
 Sham as parish priest in January 1978.
 At this time, the winds of renewal reached Sandakan.
-Firstly, it was the Aggiornamento followed by the Catholic charismatic renewal nivenebt.
+Firstly, it was the Aggiornamento followed by the Catholic charismatic renewal movement.
 Fr.
 John Lee encouraged the formation of a Prayer Group in 1979.
 On 3 October 1978, Sandakan witnessed the ordination of Rev. Fr.
 Nicholas Ong at St. Mary's Church.